-- Water management programs in partnership with the City's waste hauler and the County's Solid Waste Authority should focus on more innovation in recycling and repurposing materials. - Engagement of commercial businesses, particularly the restaurant industry, should be a priority to increase opportunities for composting and recycling. - Description Education and outreach to residents and business owners is an important goal to improve recycling, composting and increasing urban agriculture. - The City can and should facilitate opportunities for residents to participate in community gardens and individual urban agriculture.
+Water management programs in partnership with the City's waste hauler and the County's Solid Waste Authority should focus on more innovation in recycling and repurposing materials.

-Community resiliency will continue to, and increasingly, impact the City in the future due to the impacts of climate change.
-The City has already begun to assess infrastructure impacts and proactively begun to incorporate sea level rise into assessments related to seawalls and stormwater.
-But the work must continue and become an ongoing philosophy in terms of basis for current and future planning and infrastructure decisions.
+Engagement of commercial businesses, particularly the restaurant industry, should be a priority to increase opportunities for composting and recycling.

+Education and outreach to residents and business owners is an important goal to improve recycling, composting and increasing urban agriculture.

+The City can and should facilitate opportunities for residents to participate in community gardens and individual urban agriculture.